Soham-KT/Sentiment-Analysis-of-Product-Reviews/README.md

 Folder Structure :
   - AI-ML
-    - data
-      - all the data that is used in the project and that was created during project
-    - models
-      - all the models that are created in the project
-    - tuning_dir
-      - contains info about the model using hyperparameter tuning
     - csv-modification.ipynb -> contains code to modify the csv file
     - model-maker.ipynb -> contains code to make the model
     - testing.py -> contains code to test snippets of code using dummy data